Rahulqqq/TextChange/README.md

 If you wish to copy the converted text, click the "Copy" button.
 If you wish to clear the input field and start over, click the "Clear" button.
 Contributing
 We welcome contributions to the Text Changer project.
-If you have any ideas or suggestions, please feel free to create a pull request.
+If you have any ideas or suggestions, please feel free to create a pull request

 Acknowledgements